• Skip to main content

 How to Make Pho

-Prep the aromatics – Char the onion under the broiler (or air fryer), then heat the cinnamon, star anise, coriander, fennel, and cloves in a 4-quart soup pot for a few minutes until fragrant, stirring as needed.
+Prep the aromatics – Lightly coat the onion with oil, then place it on a small baking sheet under a preheated 450°F broiler until charred.
+Meanwhile, toast the cinnamon, star anise, coriander, fennel, and cloves in a 4-quart soup pot, stirring occasionally, until fragrant.

 Two roasted onion halves with browned edges on a metal baking sheet.